The game was played using Bolt Action rule set and played in our club house. This allowed us to set up a few days in advance.

 Tanks landed and pushed over forward positions into harbor facilities.
 Infantry failed to break through to paras.

 German commander beach defenses (Right wing)

 British suffered very heavy losses in the first two waves.
 But following very heavy air and naval support the third wave managed to take the beach defences.

 British Churchill tanks then started to push forward into the harbor area, but lacked infantry support and started falling victim to Panzerfaust teams and friendly fire from allied aircraft.

 The British paratroopers made successful landings behind the German lines.
 And were successful securing the bridge with their coup de main and were able to disarm the explosives on it.

-However a strong German counter attack led by our excellent major Hans Schmidt, despite no armour support, retook the northern bridge end and so other para-troop drops further east have been cut off (including one on a V1 site which is contested, for now).
-We have denied use of the bridge to the British and will be able to use the bridge to bring armour up to the beachhead once OKW releases it for a counter attack.
+However a strong German counter attack led by our excellent major Hans Schmidt, despite no armor support, retook the northern bridge end and so other para-troop drops further east have been cut off (including one on a V1 site which is contested, for now).
+We have denied use of the bridge to the British and will be able to use the bridge to bring armor up to the beachhead once OKW releases it for a counter attack.

 Pegasus commander Bridge British

 The British Paras took the bridge in a hard fought battle.
 The Germans counter attacked on the the last turn to contest the bridge.
 The V1 rocket site was also contested.

 So far no reports have come out of Sainte-Mère-Église from either side.